macbusenius/Artificial-Intelligence/README.md

   Artificial Intelligence and Machine Learning
 </h1>

-Within this repository are past and present projects from two of my undergrad classes listed below.
+Within this repository is past course work from two of my undergrad classes listed below.
 In addition to these classes is a project section including various projects I am currently working on in my spare time.

 - **Classes Included**:
   - ENSE 496AC Artificial Intelligence
   - ENSE496ACD Machine Learning
+- **Projects**:
-- **Projects**: !!
+  - !!
 TO BE UPDATED !!

 ## Table of contents